facebook/rocksdb/java/JavaFFI.md

 ### Our Approach

-While we could in principle avoid writing any C++, it is truly mind-boggling to think about how to lay out C++ structures in `Java`, so to begin with it is easier to write some very simple stubs in C++ which can immediately call into the object-oriented core of RocksDB.
+While we could in principle avoid writing any C++, C++ objects and classes are not easily supported, so to begin with it is easier to write some very simple `C`-like methods/stubs in C++ which can immediately call into the object-oriented core of RocksDB.
 We define structures with which to pass parameters to and receive results from the `C`-like method(s) we implement.

 #### `C++` Side